mic006/diff-dir/README.md

 -|-
 -h, --help | help message
 -v, --version | print version
--s, --status | give no output, return 1 on first identified difference, 0 if no difference found -i, --ignore path_pattern | ignore paths matching the given pattern - can be set multiple times -m, --metadata | check and report metadata differences (ownership, permissions)
+-c, --compact | compact output, a single line giving the differences for one path (default) -s, --status | give no output, return 1 on first identified difference, 0 if no difference found -i, --ignore path_pattern | ignore paths matching the given pattern - can be set multiple times -m, --metadata | check and report metadata differences (ownership, permissions)